 Your pet depends on you for their nutritional needs, but how do you know you’re meeting their dietary requirements?
 There’s a lot of information out there that can be more contradicting and confusing than helpful.
 Luckily, the veterinarians at Lake Shore Pet Hospital can help you make the best choices for your pet’s diet.
 The first step is debunking some pet nutrition myths so you can have a clear view of what’s fact and what’s fiction.
-We clarify several common myths below and have included a video from Royal Canin with more tips on choosing the right food.
+We clarify several common myths below and have included a video from Royal Canin with more tips on choosing the right cat or dog food.

 Myth #1: Don’t ever feed your pet table scraps.